 - User defined functions have to be manually installed on the data nodes

 so that the function definition is available on both access and data

 nodes.
 This is particularly relevant for functions that are

 Note that these limitations concern usage from the access node.
 Some

-continuous aggregates) might still work on individual data nodes, but
+currently unsupported features might still work on individual data nodes,

 of TimescaleDB might remove some of these limitations.